FongYoong/game-of-life-perl/Welcome file.md

-# Conway's Game of Life written in Perl for Unix systems
+# Conway's Game of Life - Perl

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+This simple project comprises of three custom Perl scripts and one custom Perl module.

 # Files